 For younger children, rehearse bird songs in small groups with a leader and use only one card per group.
 Include the following birds: robin (4-9 a.m.), red-winged blackbird (5-10 a.m.), chickadee (6-11 a.m.), nuthatch (7 a.m.-12 p.m.).

-Materials: recording of a dawn chorus in the Northeast, Sounding the Hour cards, one for each pair of children; a clock with movable hands or paper plate model of a clock.
+Materials: recording of a dawn chorus in the Northeast, device to play audio, Sounding the Hour cards, one for each pair of children; a clock with movable hands or paper plate model of a clock.

 FIND YOUR KIND

 Objective: To model how birds use song to defend a territory and attract a mate.

 Make a duplicate set of Find Your Kind cards and mark half the cards with an ‘S’ for Singer and the others with an ‘F’ for Finder.
 Introduce each bird and practice its song with the whole group.
 Now mix up the two sets and hand a Find Your Kind card to each child.
 Then have the Finders turn their backs and the Singers spread out.
 Have the Singers sing their songs all together, over and over, and send the Finders out to find and stand next to a bird of their species, comparing cards to be sure they’ve found the correct bird.
 How hard was it to find your own kind with all the birds singing at once?
 Why might birds use sound to locate each other in a forest?
 (Easier to stay in touch by sound than by sight where the lighting is dim and there are lots of obstacles in the way.)
 Why do male birds sing?